IPCC Fifth Assessment Report: Current status

+A key statement of the report was that:

 Authors and editors

 The IPCC was established in 1988 by the World Meteorological Organization (WMO) and the United Nations Environment Programme (UNEP) to assess scientific, technical and socio-economic information concerning climate change, its potential effects and options for adaptation and mitigation.

 In March 2010, the IPCC received approximately 3,000 author nominations from experts around the world.
 At the bureau session held in Geneva, 19–20 May 2010, the three working groups presented their selected authors and review editors for the AR5.
 Each of the selected scientists, specialists and experts was nominated in accordance with IPCC procedures, by respective national IPCC focal-points, by approved observer organizations, or by the bureau.
 The IPCC received 50% more nominations of experts to participate in AR5 than it did for AR4.
 A total of 559 authors and review editors had been selected for AR4 from 2,000 proposed nominees.
 On 23 June 2010 the IPCC announced the release of the final list of selected coordinating lead authors, comprising 831 experts who were drawn from fields including meteorology, physics, oceanography, statistics, engineering, ecology, social sciences and economics.
 In comparison to the Fourth Assessment Report (AR4), participation from developing countries was increased, reflecting the ongoing efforts to improve regional coverage in the AR5.
 About 30% of authors came from developing countries or economies in transition.
 More than 60% of the experts chosen were new to the IPCC process, bringing fresh knowledge and perspectives.